 The new baby symbolized the end of an era in their lives.Old dreams dead and buried, life commenced anew and in earnest.
 The three youngsters, foreigners in the land of their parents’ birth, were constrained to learn a fifth language.
 English, Malay, Chinese, Japanese and now … Tamil.

 If Grandpa was granted his pardon, if Granny obtained her heart’s desire, Dad wouldn’t have met Mum and allied himself with a new country and people.
 And I wouldn’t be here to tell the tale.

-An interesting thought which strengthens my conviction in the knowledge that life is directed by an unseen hand.
-A hand that masterfully orchestrates circumstances in such a manner as to bring an undeniable destiny to pass.
-With one hundred percent accuracy.
+An interesting thought which strengthens my conviction in the knowledge that life is directed by an unseen hand that masterfully orchestrates circumstances in such a manner as to bring an undeniable destiny to pass.

 Until next time,